More than $225 Billion in Planned Ethylene Cracker Projects

 • Qatar Petrochemical - $2 Billion Ethylene Plant

 • Pucheng Clean Energy - $600 Billion Ethylene & Propylene Unit

 • Shandong Chemicals - $900 Billion Ethylene & Propylene Plant

 • Lianyungang Petrochemicals - $1 Billion Ethylene Plant

 According to the IEA, the world is expected to add 1.4 million BBL/d in new petrochemical-producing steam crackers over the next five years.

 Demand for ethane will expand at the fastest pace in the next five years, rising by 885,000 BBL/d, followed by naphtha with growth of 495,000 BBL/d and liquefied petroleum gas with growth of 40,000 BBL/d, the agency forecast.

-For more information and pipeline news, please subscribe to the IIR blog.
+For more information and petrochemical news, please subscribe to the IIR blog.